 HomePod mini vs HomePod: Price and availability

-The HomePod mini also comes with a mini price tag, at least in comparison to the HomePod.
-At $99 it’s a third of the price of the $299 HomePod.
-That price puts the HomePod mini in the ballpark of Google’s new Nest Audio as well as the Amazon Echo, which happens to also have spherical design like the HomePod mini (but a bit larger).
+The HomePod mini comes with a mini price tag, at least in comparison to the HomePod.
+At $99 it’s a third of the price of the HomePod 2.
+That price puts the HomePod mini in the ballpark of Google’s Nest Audio as well as the Amazon Echo, which happens to also have spherical design like the HomePod mini (but a bit larger).

-At 3.3 inches tall, the HomePod mini is under half the size of the 6.8-inch tall HomePod.
+At 3.3 inches tall, the HomePod mini is under half the size of the 6.6-inch tall HomePod 2.
 It’s also significantly smaller overall, likely making it a device that will sit nicely on a small desk, rather than need a sizable shelf like the HomePod.

 Looking a bit like a fabric-covered Magic 8 ball—and in some ways like an upside down Echo speaker—the HomePod mini has a rather neat and clean aesthetic.